Current US-China Tariff Rates 2026: Duties on Chinese Goods

 Our free duty calculator gives you exact tariff rates for 85+ origin countries across 5 major markets.
 No signup.
 No spreadsheets.

 Calculate Your Duty Free →Disclaimer: This article is for informational purposes only and does not constitute legal or tax advice.
 Tariff rates change frequently.
 Always verify current rates with US Customs and Border Protection or a licensed customs broker before making import decisions.
-Rates in this article are accurate as of March 24, 2026.
+Rates and examples in this article were refreshed on April 30, 2026.